pieterS/RepData_PeerAssessment1/PA1_template.md

 The number of missing values in the dataset is 2304.
 The number of missing steps values in the dataset is 2304.
 This means there are only steps values missing.

+In order to create a complete dataset, we can impute the missing values.
+The approach for this is as follows:
-We can impute these values by assigning the average steps taken for the corresponding interval to the missing steps taken value.
+We can impute these values by assigning the average steps taken for the corresponding interval to the missing  value.
+The  average steps taken in each interal is calculated above.

 ```r